deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 files will remain available.
 This however means that chunks from existing files will not be deduplicated with chunks from newly uploaded files, meaning you might use more storage space that is optimally possible.

-### `block_manager_background_tranquility`

-This parameter tunes the activity of the background worker responsible for resyncing data blocks between nodes.
-The higher the tranquility value is set, the more the background worker will wait between iterations, meaning the load on the system (including network usage between nodes) will be reduced.
-The minimal value for this parameter is `0`, where the background worker will allways work at maximal throughput to resynchronize blocks.
-The default value is `2`, where the background worker will try to spend at most 1/3 of its time working, and 2/3 sleeping in order to reduce system load.

 ### `replication_mode`